-Diana is a Taiwanese filmmaker, who earned her BA in English Literature & Linguistics from National Chengchi University & MFA in Film Production at USC’s School of Cinematic Arts by concentrating in writing & directing.
-In 2012, she directed a US-China collaboration feature “Finding Mr. Right in NYC.”
-In 2014, she worked with the “Kung Fu Panda 3” team as interpreter at Dreamworks.
-Dedicated to independent filmmaking, she joined the team of the Vidlings & Tapeheads Film Festival as their programmer.
-“The Restoration” and “Match” are her first two independent shorts after graduation.
-Currently, she’s working on her next short film “Big Little Man” and developing her first feature project.
+Diana is a Taiwanese filmmaker, who earned her BA in English Literature & Linguistics from National Chengchi University (2007, Taipei TW) & MFA in Film Production at USC’s School of Cinematic Arts (2013, Los Angeles USA) by concentrating in writing & directing.
+In 2012, she directed to promote an US-China collaboration feature FINDING MR. RIGHT in NYC.
+In 2014, she worked with the KUNGFU PANDA III team as interpreter at Dreamworks.
+Dedicated to independent filmmaking, she joined the team of the Vidlings & Tapeheads Film Festival since its founding in 2017 where she is now a senior programmer.

 Favorite Unconventional Narrative Film: 3-Iron (2004) Directed by Kim Ki-duk